Probing Speech Emotion Recognition Transformers for Linguistic Knowledge: Results and discussion

 \section{Results and discussion}

 Our discussion begins with the results of our first probing: testing the performance on re-synthesised transcriptions. \cref{tab:results} shows the performance of {\wemoft} and {\wemofrz} on the original test set of MSP-Podcast and its re-synthesised version.
-Consistent with our previous results~\citep{wagner2022dawn}, the fine-tuned model obtains a competitive valence performance on the re-synthesised transcriptions (\ac{CCC}: $.386$); this is comparable to previous state-of-the-art works like that of \citet{li2021contrastive} which reported a valence \ac{CCC} of $.377$.
+Consistent with our previous results~\citep{wagner2022dawn}, the fine-tuned model obtains a competitive valence performance on the re-synthesised transcriptions (\ac{CCC}: $.386$).
+This is comparable to previous state-of-the-art works like that of \citet{li2021contrastive}, which reported a valence \ac{CCC} of $.377$ on original data, showing that linguistic information alone is sufficient for obtaining good performance on that dimension.
 This is not true for arousal and dominance -- which is consistent with previous findings showing that linguistics are not as competitive for those two dimensions~\citep{triantafyllopoulos2021multistage}.
-Interestingly, the valence results only hold after in-domain fine-tuning; when keeping the original pre-trained weights, the model performance drops to chance-level.
+Interestingly, the valence results only hold after in-domain fine-tuning of transformer layers on the original data; when keeping the original pre-trained weights, the model performance drops to chance-level.
 This is surprising given the fact that {\wrobust} must contain at least surface-level linguistic information (\ie, phonemes, words) as it yields state-of-the-art ASR results with minimal fine-tuning~\citep{hsu2021robust}.
 Nevertheless, the results of our first probing experiment show that {\wemoft} has some dependence on linguistic knowledge.

 \cref{fig:checklist} then shows an overview of our second probing process.
 It shows the distributions of predicted emotional dimensions for (negative/neutral/positive) words in isolation, in context, and in the presence of negations for {\wemoft}.
 We are primarily interested in two things: \begin{enumerate*}[label=(\alph*)] \item a comparison of how model predictions change for each word category in isolation and in context for each of the three emotional dimensions (\ie, the same colour should be compared across all columns for the first and second rows), and \item a comparison of how model predictions change when adding negations (\ie, the same colour should be compared within each column between the second and third row). \end{enumerate*} These comparisons are quantified by statistical tests (pairwise t-tests between negative-neutral and neutral-positive for the first two rows, or negative-negative etc. for negations; $5\%$ $95\%$ CIs obtained with bootstrapping), while also being qualitatively described through visual inspections.
 Consistent with our previous results, we did not observe any large or significant differences for arousal and dominance, so we only discuss changes to valence for brevity.
 Furthermore, {\wemofrz} showed little reactivity to most probing experiments; the only substantial (but not statistically significant) difference is seen between valence predictions of negative (mean: $.526$; CI: [$.376$-$.683$]) and neutral words in isolation (mean: $.602$; CI: [$.499$-$.732$]).
 All other differences were marginal, showing that {\wemofrz} depends little on linguistic information.
 In contrast, {\wemoft} shows several interesting trends, which we proceed to discuss in the following paragraphs.